jgato/jgato/random_docs/Debugging monitoring stack-part-II.md

       app.kubernetes.io/part-of: openshift-monitoring
 ```

-Changing this interval will affect the own Prometheus self-metrics.
-You can play with it, but it will end-up anyway on the prometheus.yaml.gz file as:
+You can play with the different intervals managed by this monitors.
+The changes will end-up  on the prometheus.yaml.gz (that we also manually changed on the previous section):

 ```yaml
 - job_name: serviceMonitor/openshift-monitoring/prometheus-k8s/0